sosoriov/pim/README.md

 Install the release package in the server and restart the server

+**Note:** First you have to create all the groups available in Studio and the other ones to approve the offer signature.
+Additionaly you have to create an user to use the Offer Excel Template.
+The user credentials has to be: username:offer_manager_user pass:123

 ##### Importing data

 Import the information in the following order.
 The data is available on **K:\PROJECTS\00\00083\00083-03 Ontwikkelingen intern\PMP\nuxeo_import_data\FINAL DATA TO IMPORT**